-23 New medical procedures
+23. New medical procedures

-- 23.1 Doctors in public institutions or in the private sector may apply new methods of treatment for appropriate patients under appropriate circumstances.
+- 23.1 Medical practitioners in public institutions or in the private sector may apply new methods of treatment for appropriate patients under appropriate circumstances.
 In this respect, innovative ideas, new appliances and medications are expected and are encouraged.
-Nevertheless, the doctor must be reminded that the human rights of the patient must be protected and his dignity respected. - 23.2 New medical procedures should be conducted in accordance with the ethical principles that have their origin in the Declaration of Helsinki, and that are consistent with good clinical practice and the applicable regulatory requirements. - 23.3 Doctors when using NEW surgical procedures, grafts, implants or medications on patients should give due consideration to the following:-
+Nevertheless, the medical practitioner must be reminded that the human rights of the patient must be protected and his dignity respected. - 23.2 New medical procedures should be conducted in accordance with the ethical principles that have their origin in the Declaration of

-- a Such new surgical procedures, grafts, implants or medications should be primarily for the benefit of the patient. - b.
-The doctor should have good grounds, supported where necessary by experimental or trial results, to expect that such surgical procedures, grafts, implants or medications would yield equal or better results than alternative methods of available treatment. - c.
-The doctor should make adequate preparations and acquire the necessary facilities to meet the undertaking, as well as any expected complications arising from such an undertaking. - d.
-The doctor should clearly explain to the patient the nature of the surgical procedure, graft, implant or medication, as well as alternative methods of available treatment.
-Informed consent from the patient is required for invasive procedures. - e.
-The doctor should consult and obtain approval from the relevant ethics committee for the use of such surgical procedures, grafts, implants or medications. - 23.4 Doctors should familiarize themselves with the guidelines issued by the Medical Council from time to time. - 23.5 Doctors are reminded that they may be asked to justify their action.
+- Helsinki, and that are consistent with good clinical practice and the applicable regulatory requirements. - 23.3 Medical practitioners when using NEW surgical procedures, grafts, implants or medications on patients should give due consideration to the following: - (a) such new surgical procedures, grafts, implants or medications should be primarily for the benefit of the patient; - (b) the medical practitioner should have good grounds, supported where necessary by experimental or trial results, to expect that such surgical procedures, grafts, implants or medications would yield equal or better results than alternative methods of available treatment; - (c) the medical practitioner should make adequate preparations and acquire the necessary facilities to meet the undertaking, as well as any expected complications arising from such an undertaking; - (d) the medical practitioner should clearly explain to the patient the nature of the surgical procedure, graft, implant or medication, as well as alternative methods of available treatment.
+Informed consent from the patient is required for invasive procedures; - (e) the medical practitioner should consult and obtain approval from the relevant ethics committee for the use of such surgical procedures, grafts, implants or medications. - 23.4 Medical practitioners should familiarize themselves with the guidelines issued by The Bahamas Medical Council from time to time. - 23.5 Medical practitioners are reminded that they may be asked to justify their action.
 Failure to adhere to the above principles may result in disciplinary action.